SaurabhS-pm/SaurabhS-pm/README.md

 ## What I'm Working On
 - 🔨 Building a Competitive Intelligence RAG app —
 extracting insights from reviews, blogs, and public data
-- 📚 Learning to build with Claude API and Cursor
+- 📚 Learning to build with Claude API and VS Code
 - 🤝 Open to PM leadership roles at AI-first companies, big tech, and payment/fintech/SaaS platforms